Bariatric (weight loss) surgery can help you say “Goodbye” to obesity forever and improve your lifestyle.

 For these reasons, and to avoid problems like alcohol dependence, it is recommended that you avoid alcohol altogether, both before and after surgery.

-Adopting all these lifestyle changes doesn’t mean that you can’t enjoy meals anymore.
+Adopting all these lifestyle changes doesn’t mean you can’t enjoy meals anymore.

-Don’t think of these lifestyle changes as a “prison” or as something that is taking something from you.
+Don’t think of these lifestyle changes as a “prison” or something taking something from you.

-Your surgeon’s goal is to design a weight loss program that helps you lose weight rapidly.
+Your surgeon aims to design a weight loss program that helps you lose weight rapidly.

-Your surgeon will thus provide you with resources that will help you enjoy your new lifestyle changes.
+Thus, Your surgeon will provide you with resources to help you enjoy your new lifestyle changes.

 Focus will be placed on flavor so that you can see that healthy eating can be fun.